profrobwells/first-llm-classifier/docs/bulk-prompts.md

     return batch_list
 ```

-Before we loop through them, let's add a couple libraries that will let us avoid hammering Groq and keep tabs on our progress.
+Before we loop through our payees, let's add a couple libraries that will let us avoid hammering Groq and keep tabs on our progress.

 {emphasize-lines="1,4"}
 ```python